Anxiety Symptom: Abdominal Pain - Stomach Pain

-For the best treatment, pain must be assessed from biological, cognitive, emotional and behavioral perspectives.
+For the best treatment, anxiety stomach pain must be assessed from biological, cognitive, emotional and behavioral perspectives.
 Anxious feelings are common and often occur in every one of us.

 Some possible causes of abdominal pain or stomach pain are: